SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 independent Beta-distributed random variables is a variety of hypergeometric function
 ${}\_{2}F\_{1}()$.

+However, there are several things we _haven't_ done:
-We haven't confirmed all the details of how to get the CDF; there's probably some bit of hypergeometric lore that will tell us the integral identities above from which the CDFs follow straightforwardly (or as straightforwardly as things go here).
+- We haven't confirmed all the details of how to get the CDF; there's probably some bit of hypergeometric lore that will tell us the integral identities above from which the CDFs follow straightforwardly (or as straightforwardly as things go here).

-We also haven't wrestled with all the numeric issues of implementing this, say in [R](https://www.r-project.org), though Saffer's Python code is probably a good guide.
+- We also haven't wrestled with all the numeric issues of implementing this, say in [R](https://www.r-project.org), though Saffer's Python code is probably a good guide.

-Furthermore, we haven't investigated the quantile function (functional inverse of the CDF) which would let us read off quantiles directly.
+- Furthermore, we haven't investigated the quantile function (functional inverse of the CDF) which would let us read off quantiles directly.
 Looking at Saffer's code, he hasn't
   either: he's using Newton's method to solve the relevant equation directly from the CDF, which is totally fair.

 So we've got a bit more work to do to make this useable in a practical sense.